radicle-dev/radicle-interface/CONTRIBUTING.md

 Proposing changes
 -----------------
-When proposing changes via a pull-request or patch:
+When proposing changes via a patch:

 * Isolate changes in separate commits to make the review process easier.
 * Don't make unrelated changes, unless it happens to be an obvious improvement to